RickBr0wn/self-taught-and-fraught/content/blog/react/use-fetch.md

 ![](images/use-fetch/mock_response.png)

-So the mock works, and we've made really good progress.
-Now lets make some more considerations:
+So the mock works, and we've made excellent progress.
+Now let us make some more considerations:

-- **useState** - We will utilize the useState hook, to store our three variables in the components state.
+- **useState** - We are going to utilize the useState hook, to store our three variables in the components state.

-- **useEffect** - We will want to make use of the useEffect hook, it will allow us to run a function, and define a dependencies array.
-We can place the two arguments that the initial function call receives (the url and maybe the options) inside this dependency array.
-That way, the hook will trigger every time it receives a new url.
-This is essential if we expect to use the hook multiple times in the same component.
+- **useEffect** - We want to make use of the useEffect hook, it allows us to run a function, and define a dependencies array.
+We can place the two arguments that the initial function call receives (the URL and maybe the options) inside this dependency array.
+That way, the hook triggers every time it receives a new URL.
+This API is essential if we expect to use the hook multiple times in the same component.

-- **useRef** - useEffect can also return a callback function, if present it does this as the component is being unmounted from the DOM.
-This callback function can be used for clean up.
-In our case we can use the useRef hook as a placeholder for the components mounted state.
-This will allow us to record the mounting and un-mounting of this component, and thus preventing memory leaks.
+- **useRef** - useEffect can also return a callback function.When supplied, it does this as the component is unmounted from the DOM.
+This callback function is for clean up.
+In our instance, we can use the `useRef` hook as a placeholder for the components mounted state.
+Doing this allows us to record the mounting and un-mounting of this component, and thus preventing memory leaks.

-- **fetch API** - We will use the fetch method to make an http GET request, passing its response into our components state.
+- **fetch API** - We will use the fetch method to make an HTTP GET request, passing its response into our components state.

-- **response** - We will want to create the object to be returned inside the response.
+- **response** - We want to create the object to be returned inside the response.
 As stated before, it must be an object, and we can use it to attach other, helpful information to the response object.

-- **error** - if the fetch API receives an error, it is this error that will be passed into our components state and then returned as an error object.
+- **error** - if the fetch API receives an error, it is this error that is passed into our components state and then returned as an error object.

-- **isLoading** - , pass it into the components state, and then return the value as a boolean.
+- **isLoading** - pass it into the components state, and then return the value as a boolean.

 Lets edit `./src/useFetch.js` taking all of these new considerations into account: